paulpierre/informer/README.md

 The python library gspread is used for managing io with Google Sheets.
 You will need to have a Google Cloud Platform account and enable Google Drive APIs.
 Afterwards you must generate server credentials with a json api key.

 Instructions are here: https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html

+## Known Bugs
+* Currently a channel must have already been joined in order to begin monitoring of keywords.
+It is likely you will need to run the `bot.py` twice, once to let it join channels and another time to monitor them.
+I’m aware of this glaring butg and will fix it in the next revision.

+## Todo
+* Create user interface dashboard for bot management
+	* Create new accounts
+	* Add / remove channels
+	* Add / remove keywords to monitor
+	* View notifications
+	* Recieve web push notifications
+* Automatically poll the database to update the keywords to monitor in memory
+* Automate creation of phone numbers via Burner API and authcode process

 ## Getting in touch